tomjfrog/spring-petclinic-cloud/README.md

 For a list of available Cloud Foundry distributions, see: https://www.cloudfoundry.org/certified-platforms/
 For local testing and development, you can use PCF Dev: https://docs.pivotal.io/pcf-dev/

-This application uses Wavefront as a SaaS that can provide free Spring Boot monitoring and Open Tracing for your application.
-If you'd like to remove the Wavefront integration, please remove the `wavefront` user-provided service reference from [manifest.yml](./manifest.yml).
+This application uses
+ as a SaaS that can provide free Spring Boot monitoring and Open Tracing for your application.
+If you'd like to remove the integration, please remove the `
+` user-provided service reference from [manifest.yml](./manifest.yml).

-Otherwise, generate a free wavefront token by running one of the apps, for example:
+Otherwise, generate a free
+ token by running one of the apps, for example:

 ```bash
 cd spring-petclinic-api-gateway